Pedro Morales Torres

 Pedro Morales Torres (8 August 1932 – 13 September 2000) was a Chilean football manager.

 A journeyman in Chilean management, he managed a multitude of Chilean clubs, including Huachipato, Everton, Colo-Colo, among others.
-He also coached several international Chile teams, including the Chile Olympic team at the 1984 Summer Olympics and the Chile national team at the 1986 FIFA World Cup Qualifications.
+He also coached several national Chile teams, including the Chile Olympic team at the 1984 Summer Olympics and the Chile national team at the 1986 FIFA World Cup Qualifications.
 He also managed the Chile B-team at the Indonesian Independence Cup and the Los Angeles Nations Cup.